TomasHubelbauer/markright/readme.md

   (this can be worked around using the alternative inline code run syntax)
 - MarkRight does not support newlines other than `\n` (so, not `\r\n`), we may support these in the future, but as of now it has not been a priority

-## Example

-For a full example, see the `test` directory, which contains `readme.md` which implements a simple Node calculator using JavaScript.
-To run it, run `markright` in the `test` directory or use `npm test` to install MarkRight from the latest source globally and then run the latest binary on `test/readme.md`.

-Since this document is written in MarkDown, it itself is a valid MarkRight document, however it produces no generated content.

 ## Development